Step 1: Planning the project

 Photo 2: Notch the gutter

-Cut a 2-in. long notch in the front lip of the gutter with a tin snips to join a gutter section with an inside or outside corner piece.
+Cut a 2-in. long notch in the front lip of the gutter with a tin snips to join a rain gutter section with an inside or outside corner piece.
 (Cut a 4-in. long notch to overlap and splice together gutter sections.)

 Photo 3: Snap the sections together